How To Stay Safe While Travelling Solo

 Anna Kernohan is an adventure consultant who creates trips for all kinds of budgets and all kind of travellers.
 Anna has visited every continent on this earth and often on her own.
 She shares with us advice on how to stay safe when you are travelling solo...

 Experiential travel.
 Armchair travel.
-Urban Couchsurfing.
-Digital Nomad.
-The face and style of travel has changed so much recently we now have new words for it.
-No longer do people just “go backpacking” like they used to and instead people define themselves as either “tourists” or “travellers”.
+Urban couchsurfing.
+Digital nomad.
+The face and style of travel has changed so much that we now have all these new words for it.

 Walk with confidence.
 Otherwise known as “fake it till you make it”.
 Look lost or unfocused and that’s what you’ll convey.
 Thieves are watching for people who are unaware of their surroundings as they generally make for easier targets.

 Avoid carrying large amounts of cash and important documents.
-Lock them in the hotel safe and always have a photocopy carried separately or have access to a copy electronically.
+Lock them in the hotel safe and always have a photocopy carried separately or have access to an electronic copy (or both!).

 Dress appropriately.
 Some cultures are more conservative than others so be aware of how you might be perceived.
 It’s not only respect for the culture but also if you dress to be seen you’ll probably attract attention from the wrong sort.
 Sellers and thieves assess your worth by your appearance - dress rich and you’re advertising you have money.

 Use trusted transport provided by the hotel or another trusted source.
 Paying a few extra dollars for your safety is worth it.